-Don’t Risk it!
-Get compliant, and upgrade your old and unsafe switchboard today,
+Don’t risk it!
+Upgrade your old and unsafe switchboard today,

-Have you checked If you have old porcelain fuses and unprotected circuits on your current fuse box or switchboard?
-If so, they are most definitely unsafe and Noncompliant with the current regulations (BS7671:2008).
-You should also seriously consider upgrading your fuse box is old and has fuse wire type fuses, it is worth giving serious consideration to upgrading it.
+Do you have old porcelain fuses and unprotected circuits on your current fuse box or switchboard?
+If so, they are most definitely unsafe and noncompliant with the current regulations (BS7671:2008).
+You should also seriously consider upgrading your fuse box if it is old and has fuse wires.
 Modern switchboards have safety switches, which act as RCD (residual current device) protection or RCBOs (residual current circuit breakers with overcurrent protection).
 Safety switches will literally save your life in the event of a fault or power surge.

-Every home, office, and commercial property should have dedicated safety switches, one on each circuit, to protect against electric shock.
-Safety switches monitor the flow of current through the circuit they’re installed on.
-When the flow is normal, the switches are disengaged; but if the switch detects a difference in power or power surge, as would be the case if you were to ever come in contact with any part of the electrical system, it’s immediately engaged and will switch-off the power supply in .003 of a second.
+Every home, office and commercial property should have dedicated safety switches, one on each circuit, to protect users against electric shock.
+Safety switches monitor the flow of currents running through the circuit upon which they’re installed.
+When the flow is normal, the switches are disengaged.
+If the switch detects a difference in power flow or a power surge, it will be immediately engaged, switching off the power supply in .003 of a second.
 This feature protects people within the property from electrocution, as the power is switched off as soon as anyone comes into contact with the electrical system.

-Electrical switchboard overheating can be caused by many variants such as loose connections, equipment overload, excessive dust and vermin infestation, such as ants, can create the scenario for a fire to develop.
-This overheating condition can remain undetected by normal fire detection systems, such as smoke alarms, until excessive smoke develops, or a fire starts in your switchboard.
-Any circuits with Safety Switches installed will immediately shut down in the event of overheating, negating the risk of fire in the switchboard.
+Your electrical switchboard may overheat for many reasons, including loose connections, overload, excessive dust and an infestation of vermin such as ants.
+Overheated switchboards can remain undetected by normal fire detection systems, such as smoke alarms, until excessive smoke or an actual fire develops in your switchboard.
+Any circuits with safety switches installed will immediately shut down in the event of overheating, negating the risk of a fire starting in the switchboard.

-Asbestos has been used in Switchboards in Australia right up until the 1980’s due to its fire-resistant properties.
-As we all know, and due to its lethal health consequences, asbestos is now a banned substance.
+Asbestos was used in Australian switchboards right up until the 1980’s due to its fire-resistant properties.
+As we all know, asbestos is now a banned substance due to its lethal health consequences.

-If you suspect your existing switchboard or fuse box contains asbestos, upgrading it with a licensed electrician will ensure that asbestos is removed safely, through our active safety system in place to deal with asbestos and replace it with fire-resistant panelling.
+If you suspect that your existing switchboard or fuse box contains asbestos, upgrading it with help from a licensed electrician will ensure that this substance is removed safely.
+At McIntosh Electrical, we have an active safety system in place to deal with asbestos and replace it with fire-resistant panelling.
 This is crucial for the safety of your home or office, as well as the occupants’ health and wellbeing.

-The safety switch monitors the movement of current.
-When there is a fault or when the current begins to shift to flow into a person rather than the circuits or equipment, the switch detects this shift in movement, engages, and instantly shuts that particular circuit down.
+The safety switch monitors the movement of the current.
+When there is a fault in the current, or if it begins to flow into a person rather than into the circuits or equipment, the safety switch will detect this shift in movement.
+The safety switch then engages and instantly shuts that particular circuit down.

-If your house or commercial space still has ceramic or plug in fuses, then to ensure the safety of its occupants and your peace of mind, you simply need your switchboard upgraded to comply with the current standards.
+If your house or commercial space still has ceramic or plug-in fuses, you should get your switchboard upgraded to comply with the current standards.